Zvukamar/targil_zoom/README.md

 ## How to run the project

 1. yarn update
-2. yarn startIOS || yarn startAndroid (depend on what do you to run)
+2. yarn startIOS or yarn startAndroid (depend on what project do you want to run)

 ### `yarn update`